 My son is 14 and I have already been the recipient of his not so discreet reminders that he is not my little boy anymore (or ANYONE else's for that matter).

 I can NO LONGER choose any clothes, backpacks or school supplies without his written consent and input.
 He has very definite opinions about his likes and dislikes and try as I might to sway him to my way of seeing the world- this guy has got his own view and take on this planet.

 This has become even more clear on our last shopping jaunt for the quintessential suit for a sweet sixteen and I have been schooled on the fact that OUR TASTES differ ( a bitter pill- but nonetheless ONE I must swallow).

-Which brings me to the sweet, Miley Cyrus aka Hannah Montana, the doe eyed, brunette Daddy’s girl whose biggest rebellious streak was wearing that platinum blonde wig– who is now clearly ready to move on- or at least that would appear to be the case based on all her tattoos, piercings and the chopping off of her trademark locks.
+Which brings me to Presley Gerber the striking (once model) son of gene queen Cindy Crawford- who is now clearly ready to move on- or at least that would appear to be the case based on all his tattoos, piercings and his hyped “misunderstood” face tattoo.

 For the record I am NOT anti-tattoo, piercings or short hair– I just don't want my kids to revert to these things without at least consulting me and having an in-depth understanding about the permanence of such decisions.

-So to my two sweet little kidlets- this is my open letter to you- and especially to my feisty redheaded daughter- PLEASE don't mess with the natural beauty so divinely bestowed upon you.
+So to my two kidlets- this is my open letter to you- and especially to my son- PLEASE don't mess with the natural beauty so divinely bestowed upon you.
 I hear you- I will listen to you, you just need to communicate with me– You have my attention.
 You don't need to make sure I'm listening by carving up your body, permanently inking it or hacking off all your hair.
 I'm your mother I'm always listening.